jackd248/typo3-environment-indicator/README.md

 The modifiers will be executed one after the other.
 You can combine them if you want.

 > [!NOTE]
-> If you want to specify the frontend or backend favicon separately, you can use the `frontendFavicon` or `backendFavicon` key in the application context configuration.
+> If you want to specify the frontend or backend favicon separately, you can add the third parameter for the request context `frontend` or `backend` to the `addFaviconModifierConfigurationByContext()` method.

 The following modifier classes are available: